Quality Is Critical in Aerospace and Defense

 The right tools make it easy to develop reliable mission-critical systems.
 That’s why countless airborne systems developers count on Perforce development tools.

-Helix QAC is a static code analyzer for C and C++ programming.
-You can run it over your code and find defects earlier in development — when they’re easier (and less expensive) to fix.
-Plus, these tools help you comply with the coding standard of your choice.
+Helix QAC and Klocwork are static code analyzers.
+You can run either one over your code and find defects earlier in development when they’re easier (and less expensive) to fix.
+And, static code analyzers help you comply with the coding standard of your choice.

 Helix ALM for Requirements Traceability